mliew21396/remote-work/week-2/README.md

 It's important to start recognizing when you are spending too much time on a challenge.
 The solo challenge this week will probably take a lot of time, so be sure to time-box on all your challenges to keep yourself on task and out of rabbit holes!

-Please keep track of the time you are spending on the mandatory sections of the challenges for your final week submission form so we can assess the amount of work we are assigning.

 ## Tasks and Challenges

 Number | Name | Est. time (hrs)**